 White Ermine Physical Description

-The wings display a milky white color, yet individuals vary greatly in other ways.
+The wings usually display a milky white color, yet individuals vary greatly in other ways.
 The most noteworthy difference between individuals remains the presence of black dots.
 Most individuals present many, but others present few, or even none at all.

 The antennae form yet another trait which sets this specimen apart from many other moths.
 That’s because, in its case, these attain much greater lengths relative to body size.
+The precise evolutionary reason for this, however, currently eludes researchers.

 - Kingdom: Animalia